lp-wan/archi/revised-schc-architecture.md

   into the network stack or implemented as a separate component.

-**Discriminator**: An explicit or implicit information element included in SCHC Datagrams to identify the Instance that should process the packet.
+**Discriminator**: An explicit or implicit information element included in SCHC Packets to identify the Instance that should process the packet.
 It is used by the Dispatcher to route packets to the appropriate Instance for decompression and reassembly.

+**Parser**: A software tool or component that dissects and analyzes network packets, to extract meaningful information such as source and destination addresses, port numbers, and payload data.

-**Domain**: A logical grouping of Instances that share a common set of Contexts for compression and fragmentation operations.
+**Domain**: A logical grouping of Instances that share a common set of Contexts for SCHC operations.

 **Stratum**: A background concept that identifies a portion of the network protocol stack targeted by SCHC, i.e., the contiguous layers within which SCHC processing can be applied.
 The Stratum defines the scope of the protocol headers that the SCHC Rules in the associated Context can address.

-**SCHC Datagram**: The unit exchanged between SCHC instances.
-A SCHC Datagram consists of a Rule Identifier (RuleID) and the result of the SCHC operation (if non-empty), such as a compression residue or a packet fragment.
-The SCHC Datagram may include an optional SCHC Control Header located at the beginning, and end with a Payload taken from the original packet.
+**SCHC Packets**: The unit exchanged between SCHC instances.
+A SCHC Packet consists of a Rule Identifier (RuleID) and the result of the SCHC operation (if non-empty), such as a compression residue or a packet fragment.
+The SCHC Packet may include an optional SCHC Control Header located at the beginning, and end with a Payload taken from the original packet.

-**Control Header: A structure used to provide one or more control information elements in a SCHC Datagram whenever necessary.
-For example, it may contain a Discriminator to route a SCHC datagram to the correct instance.
+**Control Header**: A structure used to provide one or more control information elements in a SCHC Packet whenever necessary.
+For example, it may contain a Discriminator to route a SCHC Packet to the correct instance.

 **Domain Manager**: A logical component that manages the Domain, including context synchronization and profile distribution.